cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The proof system is constructed so that, if `input` is a valid input, then `run_flp(Flp,. input)` always returns `True`.
 On the other hand, if `input` is invalid, then as long as `joint_rand` and `query_rand` are generated uniform randomly, the output is `False` with overwhelming probability.
-In addition, the proof system is designed so that the verifier message leaks nothing about the input (in an information theoretic sense).
-See Definition 3.9 from {{BBCGGI19}}
-for details.

 We remark that {{BBCGGI19}} defines a much larger class of fully linear proof systems than we consider here.
 In particular, what is called an "FLP" here is